LindstromKyle/Calculating-Satellite-Orbital-Paramaters-from-LTEs/README.md

-# Calculating Satellite Orbital Parameters from LTE's
+# Calculating Satellite Orbital Parameters from TLEs

 Investigating the accuracy decay of orbital information over time on the Suomi NPP Satellite